Your school’s network security needs to be one of your top priorities

-As well as these base practices, New Era Technology has especially designed a solution for schools to examine, monitor and enhance security practices.
-Our Network Security Assessment Exercise (NSAE) is a short, targeted program of work to help your school’s leadership and board to quickly and easily improve your network security.
+As well as these base practices, New Era Technology believes that this is one of the most critical priorities in education currently, as such we have specially designed a solution for schools to examine, monitor and enhance security practices.
+Our Network Security Assessment Exercise (NSAE) is a short, targeted program of work to help your school’s leadership and board to quickly and easily improve your network security and user behaviours.

 NSAE examines key technical security aspects of the school’s network, as well as revising and testing staff competency on cybersecurity foundations and practices.
 Once the assessment is complete, you’ll be provided with a clear and concise series of reports that: